baselsurkhi/Turbo-policy/README.md

 Privacy Policy
 Last updated: July 03, 2024

-This Privacy Policy explains how "Turbo" (referred to as "we," "us," or "our") collects, uses, and discloses your information when you use our services and your rights concerning privacy protection.
+This Privacy Policy explains how " TurboNet Fiber" (referred to as "we," "us," or "our") collects, uses, and discloses your information when you use our services and your rights concerning privacy protection.

 By using our app and services, you agree to the collection and use of your information in accordance with this Privacy Policy.